Ingrid Lewis-Martin

 Ingrid P. Lewis-Martin (born February 28, 1961) is an American chaplain and political advisor.
 She served as chief advisor to the Mayor of New York City, Eric Adams, from January 2022 until December 2024.
-Sometimes called "The Lioness of City Hall," Lewis-Martin is a longtime ally of Adams.
+She referred to herself as "The Lioness of City Hall".
+Lewis-Martin is a longtime ally of Adams.

 Early life and education

 Lewis-Martin was born in Brooklyn and raised in the Bed-Stuy and Crown Heights neighborhoods, her father immigrated from Barbados and her mother was born in New York City but grew up in Panama.
 She graduated from John Jay High School and attended SUNY Old Westbury before transferring to John Jay College, studying criminal justice.
 She is a member of Alpha Kappa Alpha sorority.

 Career

 Lewis-Martin previously worked as a public school teacher and as an instructor at Medgar Evers College.
 She got her start in politics volunteering for U.S. Representative Major Owens, then served as his deputy campaign manager.
 She would go on to serve as chief of staff in the New York State Senate for Adams.

 In June 2025, the New York Daily News reported that Lewis-Martin was playing an active role in Adams' re-election campaign in the 2025 New York City mayoral election.